ferrous-systems/rust-exercises/exercise-book/src/nrf52/radio-dongle.md

      Running `xtask/target/debug/xtask serial-term`
 (waiting for the Dongle to be connected)
 (..)
-rx=0, err=0, ch=20, app=loopback-fw
+rx=0, err=0, ch=20, app=dongle-fw
 (..)
 ```

-This line is printed by the `loopback` app on boot.
+This line is printed by the `dongle` app on boot.
 It contains the device ID of the dongle, a 64-bit unique identifier (so everyone will see a different number); the radio channel that the device will use to communicate; and the transmission power of the radio in dBm.

 If you don't get any output from `cargo xtask serial-term` check [the USB dongle troubleshooting section][usb-issues].